Ranada/printf_demo/README.md

 # printf_demo
 printf_demo.c

 Original author: Neil Ranada

-The goal of this project is to replicate the `printf()` C standard library function to understand its inner workings.
+This project aims to replicate the `printf()` C standard library function to understand its inner workings.

 ## How to install